meganz/MEGAchat/CodeSafetyGuidline.md

 ## Memory and resource management ##
 * Get familiar with the C++ RAII concept, if you are not already.
 It's extensively used and referenced below.
-* Never use `operator delete` or any resource deallocation function directly, even in destructors.
+* Do not use `operator delete` or any resource deallocation function directly, even in destructors.
 This is unless you are writing a smart pointer or some other RAII class, or in a specific case where this is absolutely necessary.
-Using operator delete or a resource deallocation function direcdtly means that you are doing manual resource management, and this is exactly what we want to avoid.
+Using `operator delete` or a resource deallocation function directly means that you are doing manual resource management, and this is exactly what we want to avoid.
 Instead:
   - Use stack-allocated objects/structures wherever possible.
 This is also much more efficient.
   - Use smart, rather than raw pointers for dynamically-allocated objects/structures.
 This applies also to class members.